riege/code-quality/README.md

 # code-quality

-Linter configurations and Github Action workflow for super-linter
+Linter configurations and GitHub Action workflow for super-linter

 ## How To Use